-Head of Guatemala's disaster agency facing calls to resign after Fuego eruption
+18 of her relatives are missing or dead after the Fuego eruption

 "It's dangerous," he added, "but we go anyway."

-Texas hospital to treat Guatemalan children
+Texas hospital treating Guatemalan children

 Twelve people severely injured in the eruption will receive medical treatment in the United States and Mexico, Guatemalan President Jimmy Morales said.

 Shriners Hospital in Galveston, Texas, is treating six children who suffered severe burns, spokesman Mel Bower told CNN.
-The children arrived early Thursday and were taken to the hospital's pediatric burn center.
+They arrived early Thursday and were taken to the hospital's pediatric burn center.

+The children were burned by ash, said Dr. Steven Wolf, the hospital's chief of staff, during a Thursday news conference.

+"Getting caught in an ash cloud, then the particles from the ash then cause a contact burn," Wolf said.

 Shriners personnel also were deployed Monday to Guatemala, where they have been treating the injured, officials said.